Computably totally disconnected locally compact groups: Introduction

 \subsection{Background on computable mathematics}

 A general goal of compu\-table mathematics is to study the algorithmic content of areas such as algebra \cite{AshKn,ErGon}, analysis \cite{PourElRich,Wei00}, or topology~\cite{Schroeder:21}.
 A first step is invariably to define what a computable presentation of a mathematical structure in that area is, such as a countable group, a complete metric space, or a separable Banach space.
 (Note that ``computable" is the commonly accepted adjective used with presentations, rather than ``algorithmic".)
 One also introduces and studies computability for objects related to the structure.
-For instance, in computable analysis one uses rational approximations to reals in order to define what it means for a function $f \colon \mathbb R \to \mathbb R$ to be computable (see this section further below).
+For instance, in computable analysis one uses rational approximations to reals in order to define what it means for a function $f \colon \mathbb R \to \mathbb R$ to be computable (see below for further detail).
 A large body of results addresses the algorithmic content of classical results.
-For example, consider the result that each continuous real-valued function $f$ on the unit interval has a maximum value.
-In the algorithmic approach, one assumes the function is computable, and ask whether there is a \emph{computable} at which the value is maximal.
-(The answer is ``no" in general.)

 There are also interesting new questions with no pendant in the classical setting.
-For instance, how difficult is it to recognize whether two computable presentations present the same structure?
+What is the complexity of recognizing that two computable presentations present the same structure?
 How hard is it to determine whether the structure presented has a certain property?
-(E.g., to determine whether a computably presented group is torsion-free.)
+(For instance, determine whether a computably presented group is torsion-free.)
 The basic distinction is ``decidable/undecidable".
 Mathematical logic provides a bevy of descriptive complexity classes, with corresponding completeness notions, for a more detailed answer in the undecidable case.
 For instance, torsion-freeness is of maximum complexity within the co-recursively enumerable properties.